 If you are in Little Italy and have a craving for something sweet, there is certainly no shortage of places to choose from.
 In particular, there are a number of cafes on or near Mulberry Street.
 One of the better ones is Sambuca Cafe, named after the well-known Italian cordial.
 It serves up homemade Italian desserts like cannoli, cream puffs, chocolate éclair, and a delightful tiramisu.
 Add a cappuccino or espresso and you will be feeling no pain.

 Home Sweet Home is the Lower East Side's most popular dive bar, where people from all over the city gather to chill out and have a great time.
 The ambiance can somewhat be termed as mellow when the crowd hasn't picked up yet.
-Also known for throwing cool parties such as the Halloween bash which is an annual success.
+The dimly lit bar has some surprises for visitors, with taxidermied animals that call the bar home.
+Home Sweet Home is also known for throwing cool parties such as the Halloween bash which is an annual success.
 A must visit for bar lovers.

 Randolph Beer is located next door to its cousin, The Randolph at Broome.
-Randolph Beer, as the name suggests serves a wide range of beers ranging from the seasonal ones to reserved and uncommon beers.
+Randolph Beer, as the name suggests, serves a wide range of beers ranging from the seasonal ones to reserved and uncommon beers.
 They also serve wines and other beverages.
-They offer breakfast and brunch which served at Randolph at Broome.
-Dinner starts here at 4:00p and they also have weekend brunches.
-The indoors have a beautiful wooden charm to it, outdoor seating is also available for people who wish to enjoy their pints with a view.
+The indoors has a beautiful wooden charm to it, and outdoor seating is also available for people who wish to enjoy their pints with a view.

 The Randolph at Broome is a trendy juxtaposition between a bar and a cafe.
 Randolph serves breakfast, lunch and dinner.
 They showcase an array of cocktails and they also serve an equally diverse variety of refined coffee.
 People in mood for both spirits and coffee can find solace in Spiked Coffee!
 The ambiance here is always lively and trendy.
 Drinks, meals and coffee can be enjoyed in the outdoor seating till late at night.